Byte-Boost/ByteBoostTeamWebsite/README.md

 # ByteBoost Team
  A site with all of our members

- >
->for the moment
->we recommend the local deployment of the site if you are insterested into looking into it
+>for the moment we recommend the local deployment of the site if you are interested into looking into it

 ## Requirements to run